-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and therefore do not include all information and footnotes necessary for a fair presentation of financial position, results of operations and cash flows in conformity with U.S. generally accepted accounting principles (GAAP); however, such information reflects all adjustments (consisting solely of normal recurring adjustments), which are, in the opinion of management, necessary for a fair statement of the results for the interim periods.
+The accompanying unaudited interim consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and therefore do not include all information and footnotes necessary for a fair presentation of financial position, results of operations and cash flows in conformity with accounting principles generally accepted in the United States of America (GAAP); however, such information reflects all adjustments (consisting solely of normal recurring adjustments), which are, in the opinion of management, necessary for a fair presentation of the results for the interim periods.

-The interim unaudited consolidated financial statements should be read in conjunction with the financial statements and Notes thereto together with management's discussion and analysis of financial condition and results of operations contained in the Company's annual report on Form 10-K for the year ended November 30, 2013.
-In the opinion of management, the accompanying condensed consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at August 31, 2014, the results of its operations for the nine -and three-month periods ended August 31, 2014 and August 31, 2013, and its cash flows for the nine -month periods ended August 31, 2014 and August 31, 2013.
+The unaudited interim consolidated financial statements should be read in conjunction with the financial statements and notes thereto together with management's discussion and analysis of financial condition and results of operations contained in Security Devices International Inc.'s ("SDI" or the "Company") annual report on Form 10-K for the year ended November 30, 2014.
+In the opinion of management, the accompanying unaudited interim consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary to fairly state the financial position of the Company at February 28, 2015 and November 30, 2014, the results of its operations for the three-month periods ended February 28, 2015 and February 28, 2014, and its cash flows for the three-month periods ended February 28, 2014.
 In addition, some of the Company's statements in this quarterly report on Form 10-Q may be considered forward-looking and involve risks and uncertainties that could significantly impact expected results.
-The results of operations for the nine -month period ended August 31, 2014 are not necessarily indicative of results to be expected for the full year.
+The results of operations for the three-month period ended February 28, 2015 are not necessarily indicative of results to be expected for the full year.

 The Company was incorporated under the laws of the state of Delaware on March 1, 2005.
 On February 3, 2014 the Company incorporated a wholly owned subsidiary in Canada "Security Devices International Canada Corp".
-The interim consolidated financial statements for the period ended August 31, 2014 include the accounts of Security Devices International, Inc. (the "Company" or "SDI"), and its subsidiary Security Devices International Canada Corp.
+The interim unaudited consolidated financial statements for the period ended February 28, 2015 include the accounts of Security Devices International, Inc. (the "Company" or "SDI"), and its subsidiary Security Devices International Canada Corp.
 All material inter-company accounts and transactions have been eliminated.